mediafoundation/media-sdk/README.md

   transport: custom(window.ethereum)
 })

-//Creating an instance of the media sdk using the wallet client. const sdk = new MediaSdk(undefined,
+// Creating an instance of the Media SDK using the wallet client. const sdk = new MediaSdk(undefined,
     {
         id: 1,